VRuskaEngine/VRuskaEngine/doc/understanding-targets.md

 # Understanding and Writing Targets: Connecting the Pieces {#understanding-targets}

 <!--
-Copyright 2018-2020, Collabora, Ltd. and the Monado contributors
+Copyright 2018-2020, Collabora, Ltd. and the VRuska Engine contributors
 SPDX-License-Identifier: BSL-1.0
 -->

-Monado is designed to be a collection of related but independent modules.
-In a sense, the Monado project is almost more of a "runtime construction kit" than a single monolithic runtime.
+VRuska Engine is designed to be a collection of related but independent modules.
+In a sense, the VRuska Engine project is almost more of a "runtime construction kit" than a single monolithic runtime.
 This makes it easy for adaptation and modification, as well as extension, but it also means that any call in an OpenXR application goes through quite a few modules before e.g. talking with the driver or the